 Aphids can infest a Gloriosum and cause new growth to be yellowed, rumpled, and sticky.

 Remove any parts of the plant that are past the point of no return, and use a strong stream of water to thoroughly rinse the remaining stems and leaves.
 Spray the new growing tips with an insecticidal soap.
-This formula from Safer Brand is a good choice.

 Depending on how severe the aphid problem is, you may need to treat your plant with insecticidal soap a few times.
 Even after the aphids are gone, keep an eye on it for the next few weeks for a resurgence.